Being a warm weather fan, spring is a welcomed time.

 First Corinthians 15 (the chapter these thoughts are derived from) reminds us in verse 20, “But now is Christ risen from the dead, and become the firstfruits….”
 Being first means there are much more to come.
 All who are in Christ will one day be a part of that great resurrection day when “the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord” (1 Thessalonians 4:16-17).
 Our great mission is to add to those who will partake in His glorious resurrection.

 April is a special month for our local church.
-Each April, we ask individuals and families for a special Resurrection Offering.
+Each April, we ask individuals and families for a Resurrection Offering.
 This yearly investment is a way of affirming our belief in the power of our resurrected Lord to change lives.
-If you’d like to participate in this Resurrection Offering, you can give here.
-In twenty-first century America, it takes more than good intentions.
+If you’d like to participate in this Resurrection Offering, you can give it here.
+In twenty-first-century America, it takes more than good intentions.
 It takes real money to do real ministry, and I greatly appreciate your help.

 We Christians would do well to remember that we serve our risen Lord best by working alongside each other in this plentiful harvest.
 He has given us His Spirit to empower our service.
-And by His grace, we believe that greater things have yet to come for the Kingdom of God in our community and country.
+And by His grace, we believe greater things are yet to come for the Kingdom of God in our community and country.